 We also had a Coffee Pot Pong game on the deck using four glass coffee pots and some ping pong balls.
 I made the signs using my Cricut and adhering the letters with my Xyron.
 I loved how the signs turned out and thought they added a lot to the decorations.

-We had plans to do some other Finding Dory yard games with the Hank ring toss, but the kids spent so much time in the sprinkler there wasn’t time.
+We had plans to do some other Finding Dory yard games with the Hank ring toss (no longer available), but the kids spent so much time in the sprinkler there wasn’t time.

 Finding Dory Food and Cake